 PublicSource is a nonprofit online journalism organization in Pittsburgh.
 We write stories with powerful narratives and characters to explain complex issues in the areas of public safety, education, health, the environment and money & politics.

-We are currently hiring for Spring 2018 internships.
+We are currently hiring for the below internships.

-Please send a cover letter, resume and any appropriate work examples by or before Dec.
-8 to Halle Stockton at email@example.com when applying for any of the following positions:
+Please send a cover letter, resume and any appropriate work examples by or before April 25th to Halle Stockton at email@example.com.

 - We want someone who goes through life with an eye for untold stories and can figure out how to tell those stories through interviews and research as well as technically sound and compelling writing.

-- We expect interns to contribute to our social media profile series, #PublicStreetsPgh, and to pitch ideas for enterprise stories.
-The intern will communicate with editors about the progress and timeframe.
+- We expect interns to to pitch ideas for enterprise stories and communicate with editors about the progress and timeframe.
+Interns may also assist staff reporters on projects and contribute to our occasional series, #PublicStreetsPgh.

-- You should be able to share whatever you produce on social media and have ideas for how all of our stories could get more exposure.
+- You should also be able to share your story on social media and have ideas for how all of our stories could get more exposure.
 (Note: We will check your social media accounts.)

 - And accuracy will be king to the right intern.
 You’ll do your own fact checks and help staffers.